tabularelf/Libraries-and-the-state-of-prefabs/README.md

 As of the latest 2026.100.0 betas, the prefab builder is now available to utilize.
 So you may build & submit your prefabs directly to the GM Kitchen registry.

 For actually submitting packages, currently the gmpm interface does not support creating a user account.
 So you will need to instead use npm version 11.
-GameMaker does include node.js v24.14.1 and npm v11.11.0 by default, which on Windows it's under `%appdata%\GameMakerStudio2-LTS2026\USERNAME\node\node\npm.cmd`.
+GameMaker does include node.js v24.14.1 and npm v11.11.0 by default, which on Windows it's under `%appdata%\GameMakerStudio2-LTS2026\USERNAME\node\node\` under `npm.cmd`.
+You may open a CMD window in that folder path and run `npm.cmd` in place of `npm`.
+I am uncertain about other operating systems, but I will update these when I have a moment.

-Though I would personally recommend just installing node.js v24.20.0.
+Though I would personally recommend just installing node.js v24.20.0 if you are able to.

 > Only npm v11.X is needed for creating a user account. npm v12.X and above has `adduser` removed.
 But other commands work fine.